Micro Encoder FAQ

 Also, use a suitable receiver on the receiving side.

-The standard cable length of our products is mainly 1 m, but as options, 3 m, 5 m, and 10 m are available.
+The standard cable length of our products is mainly 1 m, but 3 m, 5 m, and 10 m options are available.

 If you want to change the cable length, please consult us before requesting a quotation.

-The recommended value is 6 times the cable diameter used for the encoder.
+The recommended value is six times the cable diameter used for the encoder.

 Minimum bending radius r = 4.2 × 6 = 25.2 mm